Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 for $y = 1, 2, \dots$, where $p(\cdot; \mu_i,\alpha)$ is the probability function of a count distribution with support given by the non-negative integers and mean $\mu_i$, possibly depending on a dispersion parameter $\alpha$.
 Two examples of such a distribution, considered in this paper, are the Poisson and negative-binomial.
 The Poisson distribution has probability function $p_P(y; \mu) = \exp(-\mu)\mu^y/y!$, (i.e. not depending on $\alpha$) and the negative-binomial has

 where $\Gamma(\cdot)$ is the Gamma function.

 We assume $\mu_i = e_i \rho_i = e_i \exp \left[ \bh(\mathbf{x}_i)^T \boldsymbol{\beta} \right]$ and consider the five linear predictors given in Table~\ref{tab:lp} with both the zero-truncated Poisson and negative-binomial distributions.
-Table~\ref{tab:bic} shows the values of BIC, maximised log-likelihood and number of parameters of the models considered.
-There is negligible improvement (in terms of maximised log-likelihood) of the negative-binomial models compared to Poisson.
+Table~\ref{tab:bic} shows the values of AIC, BIC, maximized log-likelihood and number of parameters of the models considered.
+There is negligible improvement (in terms of maximized log-likelihood) of the negative-binomial models compared to Poisson.
 This can be observed from the dispersion parameter, $\alpha$, being estimated to take large values under each of the negative-binomial models.
 For example, under the intercept-only (linear predictor 1) zero-truncated negative-binomial model, $\hat{\alpha} = 1.9\times 10^5$.
 This indicates that the response variance is very close to the mean, indicative of the Poisson model being adequate.
 The same conclusion was drawn from the non-zero-truncated models fitted in Section~\ref{sec:metaanalysis}.
-However, unlike in Section~\ref{sec:metaanalysis}, there appears to be no significant covariate effect on the suicide rate, with the intercept-only zero-truncated Poisson model minimising the BIC statistic, and hence being the preferred model.
+However, unlike in Section~\ref{sec:metaanalysis}, there appears to be no significant covariate effect on the suicide rate, with the intercept-only zero-truncated Poisson model minimizing both the AIC and the BIC statistic, and hence being the preferred model.
+It should be noted that in general, if there is covariate information available, it is beneficial to include this information in the modelling and estimation as the additional information can aid in improving the accuracy of the results.
+Whilst in this case, the covariate information is not significant, this would not have been known without first investigating the models with covariate information included.
+In this way, we can gain more trust in the validity of the intercept-only model.

+Both the Poisson and negative-binomial models looked at are identifiable, with the best fitting model always selected as the Poisson with an offset.
+This model is used for the inference, and given that the model is valid for the observed data, it is plausible to assume that the model is also valid for the unobserved data to estimate $p(0;\mu_i, \alpha)$, though this assumption cannot be tested.

 \begin{sloppypar}For linear predictor $j=1,\dots,5$ and response distribution $D \in \big\{ \text{Poisson (P)}, \text{ negative-binomial (NB)} \big\}$, the maximum likelihood estimate of the suicide rate for a sub-population with covariates $\bx$ is given by